kaztros/scheduler/README.md

 <p>greenlets also take care of function-argument destruction when the function finishes.</p>
 <p>There's some inline-assembly, but the compiler does so much of the heavy lifting/logistics/portability boons.</p>
 <p>There's an optimization that detects backward-ordered tuples (compared to a similar struct) at compile-time.
 The code will reverse the backwards tuples at compile-time.
 This removes a lot of unnecessary memory-shuffling on ARM when calling std::apply, in comparison to the naive approach.</p>
+<p>SCONS instead of GNU make.
+It worked on macOS, and then Windows, and then linux, with a dramatic dearth of fuss.
+Bless, SCONS.</p>